 While several artists had already begun to challenge the stale conventions of the Academy, it was Manet whose succès de scandale made him a leader of the avant-garde.
 His embrace of what Charles Baudelaire termed the "heroism of modern life" and his bold manner with paint inspired the future impressionists, though Manet never exhibited with them.

-Join us for today’s docent-led talk to learn about what the public considered so scandalous in Manet’s works and why, today, no artist is arguably as responsible for setting modern art in motion.
+In this docent-led talk we'll learn about what the public considered so scandalous in Manet’s works and why, today, no artist is arguably as responsible for setting modern art in motion.

 Note that you will be muted upon entry and that this talk is being recorded as well as live-streamed.
 Please save all questions for the end.